python-bugzilla/python-bugzilla/man/bugzilla.rst

 --outputformat "%{id}::%{component}::%{product}"

-The fields (like 'id', 'component', etc.) are the names of the values returned by bugzilla's XMLRPC interface.
+The fields (like 'id', 'component', etc.) are the names of the values returned by bugzilla's API.
 To see a list of all fields, check the API documentation in the 'SEE ALSO' section.
 Alternatively, run a 'bugzilla --debug query ...' and look at the key names returned in the query results.
 Also, in most cases, using the name of the associated